Equality in Liakopoulos's generalized dual Loomis-Whitney inequality via Barthe's Reverse Brascamp-Lieb inequality: Equality in Barthe's Geometric Reverse Brascamp--Lieb inequality and some related results

-The term ``Geometric Brascamp--Lieb datum", introduced by Bennett, Carbery, Christ, Tao in \cite{BCCT08}, was motivated by Theorem~\ref{BLtheo}.
-Theorem~\ref{BLtheo} originates in the works of Brascamp, Lieb \cite{BrL76} and Ball \cites{Bal89,Bal91} in the rank one case, ($\dim E_i=1$ for $i=1,\ldots,k$), and Lieb \cite{Lie90} and Barthe \cite{Bar98} in the general case.
-In the rank one case, the Geometric Brascamp--Lieb datum is known as a Parseval frame in coding theory and computer science (see, for example, Casazza, Tran, Tremain \cite{CTT20}).
+The Geometric Brascamp--Lieb inequality (Theorem~\ref{BLtheo}) traces back to the works of Brascamp and Lieb \cite{BrL76} and Ball \cites{Bal89,Bal91} in the rank-one case, where $\dim E_i=1$ for every $i=1,\ldots,k$, and to Lieb \cite{Lie90}, Barthe \cite{Bar98} and Carbery, Christ, and Tao \cite{BCCT08} in the general setting.
+We note that a rank one Geometric Brascamp–Lieb datum is called a Parseval frame in computer science (cf. Casazza, Tran, and Tremain \cite{CTT20}).